onestardao/WFGY/TensionUniverse/BlackHole/Q127_data_entropy_truth_synthetic_worlds.md

 We do not specify how any of these summaries are computed from raw samples or model parameters.
 We only assume:

-* For any concrete training pipeline, there exist states `m` that encode a faithful finite summary of:
+* for any concrete training pipeline, there exist states `m` that encode a faithful finite summary of:

   * which generators are active,
   * which models are trained,
   * how they interact through synthetic data.

+We treat `M_synth` as a stochastic field at the effective layer.
+Each state carries both discrete configuration information (which generators and models are present) and continuous statistics (entropy, agreement rates, intervention responses) that describe the random synthetic data flows inside the ecosystem.

 ### 3.2 Admissible generator and model libraries